-Think more about where you would you like to live.
+Think more about where you would like to live.
 Choosing the right location requires personal understanding and thorough research.
 Just as you must know yourself before choosing an occupation, you must know yourself before choosing a place to live.

 1. Below is a list of items to think about when you are deciding where to live.
-Read through the entire list and

-think about the things that are most important to you.
+Read through the entire list an think about the things that are most important to you.

 climate/geography (e.g., hot, cold, mild, desert, mountains, coastal)

 family close by

 professional sports available

 size/population of location

 public transportation available

 recreation (e.g., parks, clubs, water)

 culture (e.g., theater, symphony, art museums)

 health care (e.g., quality doctors taking new patients, good hospitals)

 affordable housing

 schools (e.g., good public schools and state universities)

 demographics (e.g., race, age, education of neighbors)

 religious institutions

 low crime

 low cost-of-living

 environment (e.g., clean air, water, soil)

-2. Now prioritize each item from 1-15, #1 being the most important item and #15 being the least important Put the number on the line before each item until you have all 15 prioritized.
+2. Now prioritize each item from 1-15, #1 being the most important item and #15 being the least important Number each item until you have all 15 prioritized.

 3. Use the information above to describe your dream location.

 4. What if you are offered a job in a place that does not have your most important attributes?
 What are your options?

-Using your dream location description from Activity 12.3, Research states online (e.g., www.usa.gov/Citizen/Topics/Travel_Tourism/State_Tourism.shtml) or at your library to find 2 states that might contain your dream location.
+Using your dream location description from Activity 12.3, research states online (e.g., www.usa.gov/Citizen/Topics/Travel\Tourism/State\Tourism.shtml) or at your library to find 2 states that match your description.
 List the two states below.

 What do these two states have that match your dream location?
+Is there a specific location within the state that appeals to you?

 Learn more: Make it a point to expand your geographic horizons.
 Talk to people who have lived in other places.
 Travel.
 Be an exchange student.
 Work at a summer camp in another state.
 Go to college somewhere you think you may want to live someday.
 Take a geography course.
 Visit a friend who has moved away.
 Read books and travel magazines.
+Even if you never live anywhere except your home state, travel will provide you an invaluable perspective of the world.